How to Create an Anonymous Seal?

 6. How to verify Anonymous Surveys?

-If you are not sure about the Anonymity of Surveys, there are few ways with which you can verify the same.
-This applies not just to BlockSurvey, but also to other survey platforms.
+If you are not sure about the Anonymity of Surveys, there are a few ways in which you can verify the same.
+This applies to any survey platform.

 To ensure that a survey is Anonymous, you can take the following steps.